jordiartal/robotest/README.md

 ROBOTEST simplify the interaction with all elements of Selenium ecosystem in E2E tests.

 - JUnit/TestNG: ROBOTEST implements the necessary listeners to do correct integration with this frameworks.
-- Selenium API: ROBOTEST provides access to the WebDriver API to develop tests and has implemented its usual uses, encapsulating them, but the use of these wrappers is not mandatory, you can develop your own utilities or contribute to this project :)
+- [Selenium API](https://github.com/SeleniumHQ/selenium): ROBOTEST provides access to the WebDriver API to develop tests and has implemented its usual uses, encapsulating them, but the use of these wrappers is not mandatory, you can develop your own utilities or contribute to this project :)
-- Web Driver Manager (https://github.com/bonigarcia/webdrivermanager) The interaction between the Selenium API and the browser is complete with a native implementation of the driver that implements the W3C WebDriver protocol.
+- [Web Driver Manager](https://github.com/bonigarcia/webdrivermanager) The interaction between the Selenium API and the browser is complete with a native implementation of the driver that implements the W3C WebDriver protocol.
 Thanks to this integration, ROBOTEST delegates the download of the latest version of the native driver at run time.
 It depends on the installed browser version, you can have old versions of native drivers.
 - Browsers:
-    - Docker Selenium HUB: In this types of test, ROBOTEST loads the docker image hub correlated with Selenium API version.
   - Workstation: developer workstation uses is own version that must be correlated with the native driver.
+  - [Docker Selenium](https://github.com/SeleniumHQ/docker-selenium): In this types of test, ROBOTEST loads the docker image hub correlated with Selenium API version.
   - BrowserStack: we do a correct correlation with this browser automation backend and Selenium API version.

 ROBOTEST, by default, uses lastest versions of Selenium API - Native Driver - Browser if not selected.
 With chorme this strategy works fine but firefox is doing a great transformation and native Gecko driver isn't completed.
 In the future we will work to do a compatibility matrix of this correlation and make posible automatization of this issues to maximize and simplify compatibilities.

 # DOCKER